iwonaluszowicz/iwonaluszowicz.github.io/translation.markdown

 permalink: /translation/
 ---

 I translate from German to English.
-My work includes exhibitions, biographies and websites.
+My work includes exhibitions, autobiographies and websites.

 Some favourite past projects: